 What likely happened is this was a refile.
 The DUI first time around was probably dismissed pending blood results.
 Then once the blood results came back positive for drugs or alcohol above .08, the State refiled the DUI charges.
 A summons and complaint was likely mailed to his last known...Read more »

 I recently had shoplifting and a marijuana charge "set aside" by the Phoenix court.
 I am aware this is not the same as expungment.
 So my question is, can these charges still be held against me when renting an apartment or applying for a clearance card?
-I cant seem to find a straight answer on this....
+I cant seem to find a straight...
 Read more »

 The reason you aren't getting a straight answer is because the charges, even if set aside, are still accessible when a background check is run.
 A set aside is different from an expungment because it doesn't seal the record.
-An employer for example running a background check can still see that you...Read more »
+An employer for example running a background check can still see...Read more »

 Plus when should the prosecutor have my disclosure ready.
 Its been almost a year since the intial arrest but i was indicted, it was filed may 2016. i wasnt arrest on the warranty until dec 2016.
 I have showed for every appearance even the JP appearance and they still issues a secret indictment, i...
 Read more »